adscorp100/mdhomecarebuild/src/content/blog/level-3-home-care-package.md

 - **Typical Support Hours**: ~16 hours per fortnight
 - **Eligibility**: 65+ years (50+ for Aboriginal/Torres Strait Islander)

 A Level 3 Home Care Package provides government-subsidized funding to help older Australians with intermediate care needs remain living independently at home.
-This package level bridges the gap between basic Level 1/2 support and intensive Level 4 care.
+This package level bridges the gap between basic [Level 2 support](/blog/level-2-home-care-package) and intensive [Level 4 care](/blog/level-4-home-care-package).

-**Need to compare all package levels?** Visit our [complete home care packages Australia guide](home-care-packages-australia-complete-guide) for detailed comparisons of funding, eligibility, and services across all four levels.
+**Need to compare all package levels?** Visit our [complete guide to home care packages in Australia](/blog/home-care-packages-australia-complete-guide) for detailed comparisons of funding, eligibility, and services across all four levels.

 ## Home Care Package Levels Explained
 Home Care Packages are funded by the Australian Government to provide coordinated care services, allowing individuals to live independently.
 The Home Care Packages Program uses a consumer-directed care approach, ensuring services align with individual needs and goals.